 Furthermore, you can attack twice, instead of once, whenever you take the Attack action on your turn.

-Lastly, you no longer gain exhaustion from the berserker rage spell, and you do not lose your action when the haste spell ends for you.
+Lastly, you no longer gain exhaustion from the berserker frenzy spell, and you do not lose your action when the haste spell ends for you.

 Battle Chemist.
-Starting on 10th level, you gain the Flash Bomber talent.
-These uses stack with the Weird Science feature (if you already chose it).
+Starting on 10th level, you double the num.

-Also, whenever you are in the area of effect of the explosion spell (regardless of origin), you can benefit from the berserker rage spell for 3 rounds.
+Also, whenever you are in the area of effect of the explosion spell (regardless of origin), you can benefit from the berserker frenzy spell for 3 rounds.

 Greater Internal Clock.
 Starting at 14th level, you treat your proficiency bonus as if 2 points higher for the purposes of how many potions you can have active under your Internal Clock ability.
-Also, your Internal Clock ability would activate, you may choose to withhold benefitting from it up to 1 minute.
-If you do not declare use of the ability (reaction if not in your turn, bonus action if it is) it fades at the end of the duration.
+Also, if your Internal Clock ability would activate, you may choose to withhold benefitting from it up to 1 minute.
+If you do not declare a use of the ability (reaction if not in your turn, bonus action if it is) it fades at the end of the duration.

 Path of the Transmutor